 (2) The number of resident-specific waivers a licensee holds necessitates a change in licensure category.

-I. An assisted living program may not provide services to individuals who at the time of initial admission, as established by the initial assessment, would require:
+[I. An assisted living program may not provide services to individuals who at the time of initial admission, as established by the initial assessment, would require:

 (1) More than intermittent nursing care;